ParvashT/F1-ML-Analysis/README.md

 | Random Forest Classifier     | 99.99       |
 | Decision Tree Classifier     | 99.99       |

+### **Understanding High Accuracy in ML Models**
+While the **99.99% accuracy in KNN and Random Forest models** is impressive, further validation was performed to ensure the results were **not due to overfitting**.
+The dataset was **properly split for training and testing**, and scaling techniques significantly improved performance.
+Future work will explore **cross-validation and feature importance analysis** to enhance model generalization.

 ### **MinMaxScaler Performance**
 | Model                        | Accuracy (%) |
 |------------------------------|-------------|